AbhiIkhar/AbhiIkhar/README.md

 # Hi there! 👋 I'm Abhishek

 Hi there!
-I’m a dedicated Software Developer who enjoys working with both backend and frontend technologies.
+I’m a curious Software Developer who explore both backend and frontend technologies.
+I find my interest in Frontend.
 My journey in tech has been all about learning and growing, and I’m always curious to explore new ideas and improve the systems I build.

 # Professional Experience:
 ## Software Developer Intern at Syngenta: